 How to Overcome the Barriers to Communication in Recovery

 In recovery, we learn how to overcome these barriers to communication.
 We want to be different people.
 We want to grow up and have mature, intimate relationships.
-We do not want to harp back to the days when we shunned ourselves from others.
+We do not want to hark back to the days when we shunned ourselves from others.
 The pain of that drove us to madness.

 Self-assertion